-With the 2014 software release, eGrantsPlus can be used to track potential sources of funds, apply for funds from those sources and track the awards made by the funding sources.
-For funds that are awarded, the organization has the ability to track the funds received to the place where the funds are used within the organization, be there for an internal project or for grant opportunity that the organization posts.
+With the 2014 software release, eGrantsPlus® can be used to track potential sources of funds, apply for funds from those sources and track the awards made by the funding sources.
+For funds that are awarded, the organization has the ability to track the funds received and where the funds are used within the organization, and whether it is for an internal project or for a grant opportunity that the organization posts.
 Budgets and performance outcomes are tracked from the award of funds to the final use of the funds so that reports can document both the use of funds and the achievement of performance outcomes.
 The diagram below shows the grantee process.

-The eGrantsPlus project planning module allows users to create and maintain an list of project and associated budgets, to rank project in order of priority or importance, and identify funding needs for projects deemed as “to be executed” going forward.
+The eGrantsPlus® project planning module allows users to create and maintain a list of project and associated budgets; to rank projects in order of priority or importance; and to identify funding needs for projects deemed as “to be executed” going forward.
 Each project can have a configurable project budget.
 Budgets can include revenue and expense sections.
 Project expected net income is automatically calculated.
 Each budget category can be entered as a total (T) or line-item detail (D) budget as shown below.

 Budgets can be aggregated at the push of a button to determine overall budget requirements by budget category.